hypertrack/quickstart-ios/README.md

 ![Quickstart app](Images/On_Device.png)

 After enabling location and activity permissions (choose "Always Allow" if you want the app to collect location data in the background), SDK starts collecting location and activity data.
-You can pause or resume the tracking with the button below.
+You can start or stop tracking with the button below.

 Check out the [dashboard](#dashboard) to see the live location of your devices on the map.